 Despite what CRO can do for your website, in order for it to be effective, it must be planned and optimised properly.
 Failing to include the correct features and therefore, create a cohesive customer experience, will ultimately lead to customers becoming disengaged and ultimately leaving your website without completing a transaction.

 Are you looking at creating a CRO plan for your commerce site?
-In this article we will attempt to include everything you need to know about CRO in order to get started.
+In this article, we will attempt to include everything you need to know about CRO in order to get started.

 What is Conversion Rate Optimisation (CRO)?

 Conversion Rate Optimisation (CRO) is essentially the process of enabling users to take certain actions on your commerce website which could potentially lead to a transaction being made.
-If a website is designed with the correct CRO tools, a business can potentially increase the chances that their site visitors will make a purchase before they leave.
+If a website is designed with the correct CRO tools, a business can potentially increase the chances that its site visitors will make a purchase before they leave.
 Such desired actions can include: